-- (a) The name and customs code of the person liable for payment of the outstanding amount; - (b) if the person liable for payment of the outstanding amount is a juristic entity, the name of the entity's authorised officer, as well as that officer's physical and postal addresses, contact details, identity number or passport number and capacity; - (c) whether the outstanding amount comprises duties, administrative penalties or interest; - (d) the amount outstanding; - (e) the interest rate applicable; - (f) the instalment amount; - (g) the repayment period; - (h) payment dates; and - (i) conditions for - the repayment in instalments as may be determined by the Commissioner in the specific case to secure the collection of the outstanding amount; and - (ii) the amendment and termination of the agreement. - (3) An instalment payment agreement must - - (a) be signed by the parties to the agreement; and - (b) be submitted manually together with the supporting documents referred to in subrule (4), to any Customs Office.
+- (a) The name and customs code of the person liable for payment of the outstanding amount; - (b) in the case of if the person liable for payment of the outstanding amount being is a juristic entity, the name of the person authorised to act on behalf of that entity's authorised officer, as well as that person's officer's physical and postal addresses, contact details, identity number or passport number and capacity; - (c) whether the outstanding amount comprises duties, administrative penalties or interest; - (d) the amount outstanding; - (e) the interest rate applicable; - (f) the instalment amount; - (g) the repayment period; - (h) payment dates; and - (i) conditions for - the repayment in instalments as may be determined by the Commissioner in the specific case to secure the collection of the outstanding amount; and - (ii) the amendment and termination of the agreement. - (3) An instalment payment agreement must - - (a) be signed by the parties to the agreement; and - (b) be submitted manually together with the supporting documents referred to in subrule (4), to any Customs Office.

-(4) An instalment payment agreement must be supported by the following documents which must be submitted together with the application,13 subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules:
+(4) An instalment payment agreement must be supported by the following documents which must be submitted together with the application, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.5A of these Rules: